 Advantages of Purchasing Power Parity

-Since the countries need to deal with one another when it comes to international trade, purchasing power parity eases out the process.
+Since the countries need to deal with one another when it comes to international trade, purchasing power parity eases the process.
 Following are the known benefits of PPP:

 - Differentiates Quality of Life: Purchasing power parity is a useful parameter to evaluate and compare the quality of life prevailing in different economies.

-- Relatively Stable Exchange Rates in Long-Term: PPP is used for adjusting the exchange rates to equalize the value of currencies of the two countries attainable in the long run.
+- Relatively Stable Exchange Rates in the Long-Term: PPP is used for adjusting the exchange rates to equalize the value of currencies of the two countries attainable in the long run.

 - Comparison of Economic Productivity of Countries: When it comes to the evaluation of economic productivity of two nations through analysis of financial markets and global poverty, PPP is applied.